-Roofing including roof space the hatch within the common stairwell.
+Roofing including roof space flat felt clad platform.
+There was no access to the roof void due to the position of the hatch over the common stairwell and restricted views of roof coverings from ground level to the front elevation only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are assumed brick/block cavity construction being pointed.
+The main walls are of solid stone construction being pointed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of timber framed double glazed casement style units.
-The subjects are access through a composite door.
+The windows are of replacement uPVC double glazed casement style units.
+The subjects are access through a timber door.
 External decorations Visually inspected.
 External woodwork has been painted.
 Conservatories / porches Not applicable.
 Communal areas Circulation areas visually inspected.
 There is a communal stairwell.
-Garages and permanent outbuildings Visually inspected.
-There is a single mid-terraced brick built garage situated to the rear.
+Garages and permanent outbuildings Not applicable.
 Outside areas and boundaries Visually inspected.
-There is a private balcony off the dining room and access to communal garden grounds.
+There is a communal rear garden.
 Ceilings Visually inspected from floor level.
+Ceilings are of lath and plaster and plasterboard lined.
+Comings are or latir and plaster and plasterboard linea.

-The ceilings are plasterboard lined.
-The cominge are practeriound into a.
-Internal walls Visually inspected from floor level.
+Internal wells Nr.
+11 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are plasterboard line.
+Internal walls are plaster on the hard, lath and plaster and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Assumed suspended timber flooring. Γ Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Assumed suspended timber flooring.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of a composite construction.
+Internal timberwork is painted.
 The kitchen fittings comprise a range of floor and wall mounted units.
-Chimney breasts and fireplaces Not applicable.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+The fireplaces have been blocked.
 Internal decorations Visually inspected.
 Internal walls and ceilings have been papered and emulsioned.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter and consumer unit located within the hall cupboard.
+Mains supply with electric meter and consumer unit located within the hallway.